samshadwell/TrumpScript/README.md

 * `not`, `and`, and `or` do what you expect

 The exciting parts:
-* Strings are denoted by double quotes ("I love Trump")
+* Strings are denoted by double quotes (`"I love Trump"`)
 * The `is` and `are` keywords are used both to check for equality, and for assignment.
 To use for assignment, say something like `Trump is great` or `Democrats are dumb`.
 To use to check for equality, do the same but append a `?`.
 For example, you may need to ask yourself `Trump is "the best"?` (although we all know that would evaluate to `fact` anyway)
 * Assignment can also be done via the `make` keyword.
 E.g. `Make America great` assigns the value of the variable `great` to `America`
 * Printing to stdout can be done via `tell` or `say`
 * While loops are denoted via `as long as`.
-And that's the only type of loop you need anyway.
+And that's the only type of loop you need anyway
 * If a 'word' (so anything that could be a variable name) is deemed unnecessary by the compiler, it's simply thrown away.
 So you can make truly self documenting code, or code that appear to read very very similarly to real speeches by the big man himself.
 You can find some interesting examples in our `test/test_files` directory

 But most importantly, Trump doesn't like to talk about his failures.
 So a lot of the time your code will fail, and it will do so silently.
 Just think of debugging as a fun little game.